 (originally posted February 20, 2018 – this is an update to that post!)

 The best way for a meeting planner to determine if a destination is a good fit for their meetings and conferences is by attending a familiarization trip, or FAM, to the destination.
 While these trips can be alot of fun, planners need to remember that a lot of work went into planning and paying for this experience.
-By following some simple etiquette tips while attending the FAM, you are being respectful to your host and getting the most of our YOUR time away from the office.
+By following some simple FAM etiquette tips, you are being respectful to your host and getting the most of our YOUR time away from the office.

 Why are FAMs important?